Southwest Montana

 Butte

 Established in 1864 as a mining camp in the northern Rocky Mountains on the Continental Divide, Butte was one of the largest copper boomtowns in the American West.
 The city’s Uptown Historic District is one of the largest National Historic Landmark Districts in the U.S., with nearly 6,000 contributing properties.
 Located on a hillside on the northwestern edge of town this area is noted for its abundance of lavish Victorian homes and Queen Anne-style cottages built in the late 19th century.
-Throughout Uptown and western Butte are 14 headframes, remnants of hoist houses accessing 10,000 miles of underground mine tunnels honeycombing the Butte hill.
+Throughout Uptown and western Butte are 14 headframes, and remnants of hoist houses accessing 10,000 miles of underground mine tunnels honeycombing the Butte hill.
 In 2002, Butte was one of only 12 towns in America named a Distinctive Destination by the National Trust for Historic Preservation.

 Helena